facebook/facebook-ios-sdk/samples/PlacePickerSample/ReadMe.txt

-Places Picker View sample
+PlacePickerSample

-Demonstrates how to use the Place Picker View provided with Facebook IOS SDK.
+Demonstrates how to use the FBPlacePickerViewController provided with Facebook IOS SDK.

 Build Requirements